shimizu-aist/test/index.md

 ---
 layout: home
 ---
-Description of the conference.
+Here is a description of the conference.

-Test page of the conference.
+This is a test page of the conference.